derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 ### <a name="Deploy"></a>Deploy Code to Raspberry
 The required scripts and documents are already available on Git-Hub as [IndoorAirQuality_DigitalTwin_Exemplar](https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar).

-To Clone the project onto raspberry pi just run the command with our project https link which can be found under Git-Hub project page under clone section.
+To deploy the script to make the raspberry to use just

 ```sh
 git clone https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar.git
 ```